The CFO'S Perspective

 A CFO may be needed:

-• During rapid growth
+• During periods of rapid growth

-For a company to grow more quickly, a CFO will analyze the company’s current financial position, market trends to implement the best strategies, and improve cash flow and profits.
+For a company to grow more quickly, a CFO will also analyze the company’s current financial position, market trends to implement the best strategies, and improve cash flow and profits.

 For industries with frequent disruptions that require dramatic changes in the allocation of resources, and companies that have a rapid growth or aggressive M&A plan, external CFOs have become an important resource.
 External hires are especially valued for their experience in M&A, their external networks, independent thinking, and strategic insight.
 Many CFOs with growth expertise have served in professional services firms such as investment banking, consulting, or private equity for a large portion of their career.